Th3ThirdMan/CleanProject/README.md

 It is a website designed to be interacted with by people of all ages who have a keen interest in food and its use serves to provide a fun and interesting experience for those passionate about this artform.
 <br><br>

 The Home page of the blog is the primary source that reflects a strong and appealing visual of what the website is all about.
 The opening title highlights a relationship to the content and allows a user to create an account to allow them access to post up their own recipes.

-The Home page gives a user the option to sign up to view and post up receipes or alternatively, sign in should they be a previously registered user on the site.
+The Home page also gives a user the option to sign in should they be a previously registered user on the site.
 <br><br>